predictivelabs/finespresso-modelling/tasks/features_engineering/README.md

 # Features Engineering Module

 This directory contains a comprehensive feature engineering system for financial news impact prediction data.
-The module provides tools for data enrichment, feature creation, and feature selection to prepare data for machine learning models.
+The module provides tools for data enrichment, feature creation, and feature selection to prepare data for machine learning models in the **Finespresso Modelling** project.

 ## Overview

-The features engineering module is designed to transform cleaned financial news data into rich feature sets that capture market dynamics, temporal patterns, company characteristics, and sentiment information.
-It includes external data enrichment, time-based features, company-specific features, and intelligent feature selection.
+The features engineering module transforms cleaned financial news data into rich feature sets that capture market dynamics, temporal patterns, company characteristics, and sentiment information.
+It integrates with the data quality pipeline, using `validated_price_moves_20250707.csv` as input, and includes external data enrichment, time-based features, company-specific features, and intelligent feature selection.

 ## Files Description

-### 1. `features_engineering_pipeline.py` - Complete Pipeline Orchestrator
+### 1. `feature_engineering_pipeline.py` - Complete Pipeline Orchestrator
 **Purpose**: Orchestrates the entire feature engineering pipeline from data loading to final feature selection.

 **Key Features**: